How companies save money with Fair Pay

 4. Better reputation

-The company's ratings on job, product and service portals will improve.
+The company's ratings on the job, product, and service portals will improve.
 The company will have a better reputation in the long term.

 5. Better positioning given the shortage of skilled workers